 There are multiple allocation panels that decide how to allocate the Foundation funds each year.
 All are made up of parents, teachers, administrators, and students.

-- The Academic Allocations Committee represents the largest amount of money from the Foundation – approximately $500,000 during the 2018-2019 school year.
+- The Academic Allocations Committee represents the largest amount of money from the Foundation – approximately 50 grants were allocated during the 2019-2020 school year.
 This panel meets twice per year to review grant applications for all departments at Redwood as well as campus improvements.
 Grant applicants present to this panel, which then discusses and votes to approve grants which are most deserving in a given calendar year.

 - The Athletic Allocations Committee (Benchwarmers) reviews athletic grant requests and the Scholarship Committee reviews candidates for post-secondary school grants.